Nicola Porcella: TV career

-At the same time with his sports profession, he entered publicly for the first time on television as a cameo in the series Así Es La Vida in 2006.
+At the same time with his sports profession, Porcella entered publicly for the first time on television as a cameo in the series Así Es La Vida in 2006.
 Years later in 2011, he entered the reality shows Very Verano, as part of the model staff, to later participate in Canta Si Puedes.
 Months later, he entered the reality show Combate, where he was in the second season for a short time.

 In 2012, he rose to fame after being a participant on the reality show Esto es guerra.
 He was the first contestant to win the show alongside his ex-partner, former Peruvian reality star and host Angie Arizaga, and earned the title of "Best Warrior" in 2014 for producing the show.
 He consolidated himself in later seasons for América Televisión, in the role of historical captain of the Las Cobras team, and as the greatest reference for Peruvian children and adolescents in the 2014 ConcorTV report due to his seasoned character.
 As the image of the Peruvian show business, he was a presenter at various nightclubs and quinceañera events.

 In 2013, he participated as a guest in the Peruvian miniseries Vacaciones En Grecia as Stefano Ricchi.
 In 2014, he participated in the Peruvian version of the television show Sabes Más Que Un Niño De Primaria.
 He was also entered as a "sought after bachelor" for the Peruvian version of The Choice.
 In addition, he co-hosted the summer season of the television show Estás En Todas with Jaime "Choca" Mandros and Sheyla Rojas.
 In 2016, he returned to host the show, and in 2017 he was announced as a permanent host.

 In 2015, while he worked in parallel with Esto Es Guerra, he had a special participation in the telenovela Ven, Baila, Quinceañera as Piero del Campo.
 Simultaneously, he received acting classes with actor Ramón García.
 That same year, he debuted as a presenter on the reality show Esto Es Euerra Teens alongside Yaco Eskenazi.
 In 2016, he had a special participation in the program El Búnker of the Peruvian radio station Onda Cero next to Rafael Cardozo, where he remained until 2018.

-In 2018, he was included in the cast of the telenovela Te Volveré A Encontrar as Nicolás Valdemar, his second performance for the production company ProTV Productions.
-After 7 years, in 2019, Nicola resigned from América Television and signed a contract with Latina Televisión.
-On the channel he was part of the conduction of the television program Todo Por Amor, where he shared the conduction together with the former child animator Karina Rivera.
+In 2018, Porcella was included in the cast of the telenovela Te volveré a encontrar as Nicolás Valdemar, his second performance for the production company ProTV Productions.
+After seven years, in 2019, he resigned from América Television and signed a contract with Latina Televisión.
+On the channel he was part of the television program Todo Por Amor, where he shared hosting duties with the former child animator Karina Rivera.